Acjacheme

 Acjacheme ("a heap of animated things") was an Acjachemen village that was closely situated to the mother village of Putuidem in what is now San Juan Capistrano, California.
 The Spanish missionaries constructed Mission San Juan Capistrano less than 60 yards from the village in 1776.
 Acjachemen is a pluralization of the word Acjacheme, and became the moniker for the people overall after the mission period.

 The village has also been referred to as Akhachmai, Ahachmai, Akagchemem, Acágcheme, and Axatcme.
-The village site has been identified as being at an elementary school east of the mission by José de Grácia Cruz, who was one of the last native people born at the mission in the 1840s.
+The village site has been identified as being at an elementary school east of the Mission San Juan Capistrano by José de Grácia Cruz, who was one of the last native people born at the mission in the 1840s.
 Ahachmai has been referred to as a dialect or variety of the Acjachemen language and is used, although less commonly, to refer to the people as a whole.

 History

 Gerónimo Boscana noted that the village "was later ruled by a relative called Choqual," who also was the leader of Putuidem.
 The village here was referred to as Atoum-pumcaxque, which was the village of Ahachmai.
 Choqual was a relative of Chief Oyaison, who came from Sejat, and his daughter Coronne.